 It’s important to note that these symptoms may also point to other medical conditions.
 Make sure that your child sees his or her healthcare provider if symptoms persist or worsen to rule out other possible illnesses causing tummy pain and discomfort.

 Dealing with colic requires more management than treatment.
 There’s no real “cure” for it.
 It’s hard to see your child cry but it’s a normal part of their development and goes away over time.
 Learning how to understand your baby’s cry is a good step4.
 This helps establish better parent-child connection.
 Don’t panic if he or she doesn’t calm down right away.
-There are more ways to help soothe your baby.
+There are more ways to help soothe your baby and provide colic remedies.

 Most of the time, babies cry because they’re hungry.
 Try to establish a pattern for feeding so your child can develop some ways of self-regulating5.
 But don’t force-feed him or her either, they’ll just end up crying some more.
 Remember to burp your child in between feedings as well.
 Too much air swallowed can cause pain due to gas